 The Associate Degree Nursing program is located in Childers Hall at Northeast Mississippi Community College in Booneville, MS. The graduate of the program receives an Associate of Applied Science (A.A.S.)
 Degree and is eligible to apply for the National Council Licensure Examination for Registered Nurses (NCLEX-RN®).
 The title of Registered Nurse (R.N.) is granted after successful completion of the licensure examination (for more information about RN Licensure in the State of Mississippi, See: Mississippi Board of Nursing).

 Thank you to all those administrators, faculty, support staff, students, alumni, community members, and clinical facilities who participated in our scheduled site visit in February 2015.
-The ACEN site visitor’s initial report recommends continuing accreditation with the next visit scheduled in eight (8) years.
+The ADN Program has received ACEN continuing accreditation with the next scheduled site visit in 2023.

 NEMCC ADN Student Learning Outcomes (SLOs); upon completion of the NEMCC Associate Degree Nursing Program, the graduate will:

 - Apply the nursing process to assist culturally diverse clients/patients in varied settings to meet multidimensional health care needs throughout the lifespan.

 - Use knowledge, derived from the biophysical, psychosocial sciences and evidence-based practice, in the application of critical thinking in provision of client/patient care throughout the lifespan.

 - Function in the role of the Associate Degree Nurse as provider of care, manager of care, and member within the discipline of nursing and demonstrate the knowledge, attitude, and skills to meet the core competencies.

 ADN Program NCLEX-RN® 3-year mean pass rate will be equal to or above the national mean for the same three-year period.